ncdcommunity/Temp-and-Humidity-Alert-Using-AWS-ESP32/README.md

 ![alt tag](https://github.com/mjScientech/Monitoring-Temp-and-Humidity-using-AWS-ESP32/blob/master/imgonline-com-ua-twotoone-XpoMD4Mf6S.jpg)

-**In this tutorial, we will measure different temperature and humidity data using Temp and humidity sensor.
-You will also learn how to send this data to AWS.**
+**In this tutorial, we will measure  temperature and humidity  using Esp32 and Temp-humidity sensor.
+You will also learn how to send this data to AWS and create mail alert.**

 **Hardware** :